ccorsi/learning/examples/README.md

 can define the defined the reader such that it is called __n__ times for each field of section of the type that is being loaded.

+The [string reader call](string/README) example will show how you can define different readers that will be used to load a string using the dataloader template class.
+This example will display two different ways that one can go about loading a data string.
+The first version is loads the complete string while the second version will load a single character at the time until the closing character was encountered.
+Both solutions are viable implementations so this example shows how one can choose to use the dataloader template class.

 ## Container Type Data Initialization

 The [integer vector reader](intvector/README) example is an example on how you